OlivierHnt/RadiiPolynomial.jl/README.md

 ## Installing

+The RadiiPolynomial software requires to [install Julia](https://julialang.org/downloads/) (v1.6 or above).

-To install the package, use the following command inside the Julia REPL:
+Then, start Julia and execute the following command in the REPL:

 ```julia
 using Pkg; Pkg.add("RadiiPolynomial")